abhishekyelley/streamintlo/README.md

 ⚠️ Currently only supports H.264 mp4 files.
 Need to find a solution.

+⚠️ HTML5 only supoorts `.vtt` subtitles provided as a separate file.

 ## Setup

 * NOTE: Make sure to get node and npm installed